How does MVP identify and select local partners?

 This Is How We Win

 There is a lot of research on best practices around voter mobilization and how to optimize door-to-door canvassing, person-to-person texting, phone-banking, relational organizing, and social media.
 It shows a range of costs and impacts.
 The science is not perfect, but understanding the ranges and current best practices is critical.
 Our aim is to find groups that we believe have the potential to create, refine, and implement best practices in voter contact and base building.
 In some cases, the groups are mature and have documented results.
 In other cases, with new or less mature groups, we make considered investments based on potential and we monitor closely.
 We also support them and drive that quality up even further with our Movement Match capacity building program, which matches groups to proven movement resources, such as trainers and coaches, and provides grants for groups to gain access to the tools they need to level up.
 Like great venture capitalists, sometimes we bet on the business plan and sometimes we bet on the team.
 But in all cases, our investments are based on a deep knowledge of organizing best practices and local conditions on the ground.
-By combining our most up-to-date knowledge of mobilization best practices with the professional judgment of state advisors with deep field experience and knowledge of their specific state ecosystems, we are building a movement to win in 2020 and beyond.
+By combining our most up-to-date knowledge of mobilization best practices with the professional judgment of state advisors with deep field experience and knowledge of their specific state ecosystems, we are helping build a resilient, nationwide progressive movement.